VFPX/PEMEditor/.github/CONTRIBUTING.md

 This project is part of [VFPX](https://vfpx.github.io/) and published via [Thor](https://github.com/VFPX/Thor).
 There are some considerations to make to add a new version to Thor.
 In Folder _downloads\ThorUpdater_
-- _PEMEditorVersionFile.txt_ set up version information and brief list of changes
+- _PEMEditorVersionFile.txt: set up version information and brief list of changes
-- _PEM Editor Version.txt_: set up version information
+- PEM Editor Version.txt: set up version information
-- _PEMEditor_Source.zip_
+- PEMEditor_Source.zip
-  - copy _PEM Editor Version.txt_ and _pemeditor.app_
+  - copy PEM Editor Version.txt and pemeditor.app
   - replace the folders touched (since this is a binary repository all files of _source_ folder are changing on compile ...)

 Thanks